II. The Code of Non-Academic Conduct

 A.COMPOSITION AND TENURE

-- The voting membership of the Student Judicial Board (SJB) shall consist of nine undergraduate students, each serving a two-year term.
+- The voting membership of the Student Judicial Board (SJB) shall consist of ten undergraduate students, each serving a two-year term.

 - The advisory membership of the SJB shall consist of two faculty members, each serving a two-year term, and the dean of students (or designee), serving ex officio.